nih-cfde/organization/infrastructure/OnboardingWorkflow.md

 ### GitHub adds

   If 'GitHub Invite Sent?' is unchecked:
-  - Copy their GitHubID from column N
+  - Copy their GitHubID from column O
-  - Note their Title/Position from column P and affiliation from column O
+  - Note their Title/Position from column Q and affiliation from column P
   - Go to https://github.com/orgs/nih-cfde/people
   - Click `Invite Member`
   - Paste thier GitHubID into the box (don't put an `@` in front of it)